-Marcus Rashford’s #EndChildFoodPoverty campaign has highlighted the growing demand for free school meals throughout the pandemic, but the issue of food poverty runs much deeper than this.
+Throughout the COVID-19 pandemic, Marcus Rashford’s #EndChildPoverty campaign highlighted a growing demand for free school meals, but the issue of food poverty runs much deeper than this.

 One report has shown that there is around £65 million in unspent school meal funds each year, and this money is not finding its way back to the individual pupils entitled to it.